 Malaysia to hold special parliament sitting for five days from July 26

-KUALA LUMPUR, July 5 (Reuters) - Malaysia's parliament will hold a special sitting for five days starting from July 26 to allow lawmakers to be briefed on a national recovery plan, the office of Prime Minister Muhyiddin Yassin said on Monday.
+KUALA LUMPUR (Reuters) - Malaysia’s parliament will hold a special sitting for five days starting from July 26 to allow lawmakers to be briefed on a national recovery plan, the office of Prime Minister Muhyiddin Yassin said on Monday.

 The sitting will also allow the legislative body to amend necessary laws to conduct hybrid parliament meetings with virtual and physical attendance, the office said in a statement.